timbertson/ambl/ideas.md

 Pants makes everything a goal, and you can pass targets to goals.
 I'm not sure about this, most things can likely get by just being file targets.

+## Namespace spec:

+Pick a buildroot.
+Say .trou/
+.trou/meta contains all the build DB / lockfiles etc .trou/target contains the built files

+All targets by default go in here.

+### Promotion:
+Some targets might want to end up in the real source tree, so have some kind of promote flag.
+After build, copy them.
+Any buildable target will ignore the source version, overwriting with built version.

+Cleanup: if a target becomes unbuildable, we remove the source version _if_ it's unchanged.
+If it's changed, we print a warning because it might have been promoted to source and then manually edited.

+### Symlinks:

+symlinks in .trou/target won't naturally work.
+Options:
+ - make them all absolute?
+This doesn't work if they're made from an exec'd command
+  - we could rewrite them post-build?
+And if we're promoting them, _don't_ rewrite those versions.
+ - install a symlink tree / copy of source files.
+I think this is what dune does, it seems rather heavy.

+### Multiple outputs:

+If a target produces multiple files, we can declare them upfront.
+But what if they're dynamically done?
+Perhaps after execing something, we can dynamically register additional files as a side effect?
+You won't be able to build those individually, but we can track them.

+Since we execute things hermetically, you'd have to do something to get trou to persist them anyway.

 # Pants fine-grained targets:

 Pants has super fine targets.
 How are they all named?
 Pants doesn't seem to support out-of-project dependencies, which is a big lack.